 Organic growth relates to business growth driven by a company’s internal resources.
 The growth occurs when the company receives more business from current clients or expands its product market fit to receive new clients.

-Organic growth is ideal as it drives business growth without needing to access additional resources to increase customers, sales, and production.
+Organic growth is ideal because it drives business growth without requiring additional resources to increase customer base, sales, or production.

 The benefits of organic business growth include: